railsuser2014/openobject-doc-book-en/source/book/8/8_21_Implem/8_21_Implem_support.rst

 maintenance and support are critical for your long term success.

 * Support aims to ensure that end users get the maximum productivity from their use of Open ERP by responding to their questions on the use of the system.
 Support can be technical or functional.

 * Maintenance aims to ensure that the system itself continues to function as required.
 It includes system upgrades, which give you access to the latest functionality available.

 Some partners offer preventative maintenance.
 This makes sure that all the specific developments for your system are revised and tested for each new version so that they remain compatible with the base Open ERP.

+Tiny themselves have changed their support strategy from time to time.
+At the time of writing they propose a maintenance contract supplied either direct to the end user or through partners that guarantees a quick fix to any faults discovered in the covered code.
+Although you can expect these fixes to become available to all users of the code in time, maintenance guarantees quick attention.
+And you're likely to get quicker migration support to new upgrades.

 If you haven't anticipated your needs with a preventive maintenance contract, the costs of migration after a few years can become significant.
 If special modules that you developed have been allowed to